RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 Looks like we have successful external network connectivity!

-Now lets escape out of the console session and connect to the fedora instance via ssh from the provisioning host:
+Now lets escape (using `ctrl-]`) out of the console session and connect to the fedora instance via ssh from the provisioning host:

 ~~~bash
 fedora32 login: [lab-user@provision ocp]$ ssh fedora@172.22.0.29